nothingrotf/blog/articles/game-of-life.md

 - Any live cell with more than three live neighbours dies, as if by overpopulation;
 - Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

----

-Knowing the history and the rules of the game we can start develop the game
+Knowing the history and the rules we can start develop the game

----

 ## HTML, CSS

-We will use **Canvas** of **HTML** to create the table, wich allow us to create and render 2D or 3D forms.
+We will use **Canvas API** of **HTML** to create the table, wich allow us to create and render 2D or 3D forms.

 First lets starting creating the HTML file: